Vamshi-Msi/CyberArk/README.md

 - **IdentityProviderLoginURL** = <Your IdP login URL> (for Azure this is https://login.microsoftonline.com/<tenantID>/saml2)

--**httpsWhitelist** = Any domain that the client will contact during SAML authentication.
+- **httpsWhitelist** = Any domain that the client will contact during SAML authentication.
 The domain specified in IdentityProviderLoginURL and ServiceProviderName is whitelisted by default.

 Any URL that’s needed for the authentication to work needs to be added to the httpWhitelist parameter in the PVWA.
 For Azure it should look something like this: